 About Adult Literacy & Numeracy Services (ALNS)

 ALNS’ approach to L&N learners

-ALNS aims to help adults and school leavers enjoy learning English literacy and numeracy.
-Not everyone wants to learn the details – amazingly, however, some people do!
+ALNS aims to help adults and school leavers enjoy learning.
+Not everyone wants to learn the details – amazingly, however, some do!
 Whether you’re studying, unemployed, working, new to English or just needing help, there’ll be a few ways to approach your learning.

 ALNS’ buddying service for L&N teachers

-In an industry born to empower others, the trends above are concerning.
+In an industry born to empower others, these trends are concerning.
 ALNS helps teachers, too (irrespective of their background).
-It seeks to push back at excessive cost-focus that negatively impacts lives.
+It seeks to push back at excessive cost-focus that negatively impacts outcomes and lives.
+There isn’t any point in offering programs that can’t actually get the learning done.

 Working collaboratively, ALNS helps educators deliver as they know they can.
 As an L&N buddy, Fran works with the teacher to plan, prepare, assess or deliver lessons.
-Her confidential, customer-driven and friendly manner helps you mentor as you know you should.
-Fran’s approach is customer-centred, strategic and focused upon quality outcomes.
-This isn’t a service where clients handball and run – what we put in, we get out.
-Fran’s eye for detail and project management help her to notice gaps and opportunities; meet objectives; and avoid waste.
-If you need help formatting, planning, assessing and/or validating your course, or just want a buddy or mentor, get in contact.
+Her confidential, supportive and friendly manner helps people mentor as they know they should.
+Her approach is strategic, customer-centred and focused upon quality outcomes.
+This isn’t a service for handballing and running – what we put in, we get out.
+Fran’s eye for detail helps her notice gaps and opportunities; meet objectives; and avoid waste.
+If you need help formatting, planning, assessing and/or validating your course, or just want a buddy, get in contact.